matm/jQuery-File-Upload-Wiki/Working-with-databases.md

 so in this function we call the function _query_ with the string between the clamps.
 You could also insert other details too, for example, the file size.

-At least we have to call this function, with the following code at the end of the function **handle_file_upload**.
+Lastly we have to call this function, with the following code at the end of the function **handle_file_upload**.
 Paste the following code underneath or over this line : **$file->size = $file_size;**
 >$file->upload_to_db = $this->add_img($file->name);